FlashMem: Distilling Intrinsic Latent Memory via Computation Reuse: Introduction

 Our contributions are summarized as follows: \begin{itemize} \item We propose \textbf{FlashMem}, a lightweight framework designed to distill intrinsic memory via \textit{computation reuse}.
 Unlike segregated architectures that require heavy re-encoding, FlashMem directly harvests the backbone's transient reasoning states, offering a high-efficiency solution for long-horizon agents without architectural decoupling.

-\item We develop a minimalist \textbf{Shared-KV Consolidator} grounded in the theoretical sufficiency of the last hidden state.
+\item We develop a minimalist \textbf{Shared-KV Consolidator} motivated by the observation that the last hidden state provides a compact summary for memory synthesis.
 By synthesizing memory directly from the backbone's frozen cache, this design eliminates redundancy.
 Empirical results demonstrate that it achieves performance parity with heavy baselines while reducing inference latency by \textbf{5$\times$} with negligible VRAM overhead.

 \item We introduce a parameter-free \textbf{Cognitive Monitor} that utilizes attention entropy as a real-time signal for epistemic uncertainty.
 Our analysis demonstrates that high entropy effectively localizes model confusion and hallucinations, enabling the monitor to adaptively trigger memory consolidation only when necessary to prevent wasteful computation. \end{itemize}